 6. I work odd hours and shift work, can I still have a caregiver?
 Yes, the caregiver's schedule can be made to fit yours.
 BC’s Employment Standards Act calls this an averaging agreement.

 7. Where do your caregivers come from?
-Our caregivers are primarily Filipino and come to Canada via Taiwan or Hong Kong where they are currently already working as nannies or caregivers.
+Our caregivers are primarily Filipino and come to Canada via Hong Kong where they are currently already working as nannies or caregivers.

 11.How long does it take to hire a caregiver?
-It takes roughly 6-9 months from the time you choose a caregiver to when she is able to start work, depending on government processing times.
-Please note that processing times are beyond our control and subject to change without notice from Service Canada or Citizenship and Immigration Canada.
+It can take from a few months to over a year from the time you choose a caregiver to when she is able to start work, depending on government processing times.
+Please note that processing times are beyond our control and subject to change without notice from Service Canada and Immigration Refugees and Citizenship Canada.

 12.What are the initial steps for hiring a caregiver?
 PG Nannies guides you through the hiring process and helps you complete the necessary paperwork up until your caregiver arrives and starts work.
 The initial process for hiring a caregiver includes:

-1. Discussing your family’s needs and to begin the process of selecting a caregiver
+1. Discussing your family’s needs and selecting a caregiver

-6. Assisting the caregiver with her work permit application
+4. Assisting the caregiver with work permit and permanent residence applications

 13.How can we prepare for our caregiver’s arrival?
 While your nanny is waiting for her work visa, we recommend you prepare the following: